 Prophase is the first phase of mitosis but it's named "pro" which is Greek for "before".
-Prophase is composed of a series of very important yet subtle events.
 During prophase the chromatin condenses into chromosomes.
-Also early in prophase, the centrosomes come "alive" with activity.
-They move to opposite sides of the cell and develop spindle fibers - long chains of microtubules that will be used in the next phases to move chromosomes around.
-During prophase, as the chromosomes continue to condense, the centrosomes move to opposite "poles" dragging their spindles along.
+They move to opposite sides of the cell and develop spindle fibers.
+During prophase, the centrosomes move to opposite "poles" dragging their spindles along.